Bedizz/ThreadsClone/README.md

-<Link href="https://threadsclone-1.onrender.com/">Here</Link> you can find deployed version of my project.It may take 50 seconds to start the server.
+<a href="https://threadsclone-1.onrender.com/">Here</a> you can find deployed version of my project.It may take 50 seconds to start the server.

 Feature List: